meggrooms/belly_button_biodiversity/README.md

 • D3.json
   <HR>

+<b>Purpose: </b>
-Build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
+ Build an interactive dashboard to explore the biodiversity of bacteria found in the human navel.

+<b>Results:</b>
    The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.